glciampaglia/glciampaglia.com/content/publication/night-life-and-road-safety/index.md

 url_video = ""

 # # Featured image
-# # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
-# [header]
-# image = "headers/accidents_heatmap.png"
+[image]
-# caption = """ Accidents (68% percentile) as a function of traffic and speed.
-# Only hexagonal bins with at least 5 observations were considered. """
+  caption = " Accidents (68% percentile) as a function of traffic and speed.
+Only hexagonal bins with at least 5 observations were considered. " focal_point = "BottomRight"

 +++